Elsiewangui/phase-3-project/README.md

 Workflow:

- -Enters an infinite loop, presenting options to manage cars, customers, sales, or exit
+ -enters an infinite loop, presenting options to manage cars, customers, sales, or exit

- -Captures user input and directs to the appropriate submenu function based on the choice
+ -captures user input and directs to the appropriate submenu function based on the choice

- -Validates input, displaying an error message for invalid selections
+ -validates input, displaying an error message for invalid selections

 **manage_cars_menu()**